Bill (law)

+U.S. president Bill Clinton signing a bill passed by the U.S. Congress.

 A bill is a proposal for a new law, or a proposal to substantially alter an existing law.

 A bill does not become law until it has been passed by the legislature and, in most cases, approved by the head of state (sometimes the executive).

 Bills are introduced in the legislature and are there discussed, debated on, and voted upon.
 Once a bill has been enacted into law by the legislature, it is called an act of the legislature, or a statute.

 Usage

 The word bill is mainly used in English-speaking nations formerly part of the British Empire whose legal systems originated in the common law of the United Kingdom, including the United States.
 The parts of a bill are known as clauses, until it has become an act of parliament, from which time the parts of the law are known as sections.

-In nations that have civil law systems (including France, Belgium, Luxembourg, Spain and Portugal), a proposed law is known as a "law project" (Fr. projet de loi) if introduced by the government, or a "law proposition" (Fr. proposition de loi) if a private member's bill.
-Some legislatures do not make this terminological distinction (for example the Dutch parliament uses wetsontwerp and wetsvoorstel interchangeably).
+In nations that have civil law systems (including France, Belgium, Luxembourg, Spain and Portugal), a proposed law is known as a "law project" (projet de loi) if introduced by the government, or a "law proposition" (proposition de loi) if a private member's bill.
+Some legislatures do not make this terminological distinction (e.g. the Dutch parliament uses wetsontwerp and wetsvoorstel interchangeably).

 In Canada, bills in the federal parliament are always bilingual.
 The term "projet de loi" is used for the French version, while "bill" is used for the English version.

 Preparation

 Bills generally include titles, enacting provisions, statements of intent, definitions, substantive provisions, transitional clauses, and dates which the bill will be put into effect.
 The preparation of a bill may involve the production of a draft bill prior to the introduction of the bill into the legislature.
 In the United Kingdom, draft bills are frequently considered to be confidential.
 Pre-legislative scrutiny is a formal process carried out by a parliamentary committee on a draft bill.

 In the Parliament of India, the draft bill is sent to the individual ministry relating to the matter.
-From there the bill goes to the Ministry of Law and Justice and is then passed on to the Cabinet committee, which the prime minister heads.
+From there, the bill goes to the Ministry of Law and Justice and is then passed on to the Cabinet committee, which the prime minister heads.

 Pre-legislative scrutiny is required in much of Scandinavia, occurs in Ireland at the discretion of the Oireachtas (parliament) and occurs in the UK at the government's discretion.

-In the Parliament of Ireland under Poynings' Law (1494–1782) legislation had to be pre-approved by the Privy Council of Ireland and Privy Council of England, so in practice each bill was substantively debated as "heads of a bill", then submitted to the privy councils for approval, and finally formally introduced as a bill and rejected or passed unamended.
+In the Parliament of Ireland, under Poynings' Law (1494–1782), legislation had to be pre-approved by the Privy Council of Ireland and Privy Council of England, so in practice each bill was substantively debated as "heads of a bill", then submitted to the privy councils for approval, and finally formally introduced as a bill and rejected or passed unamended.